Should you use JuMP?

 When should you use JuMP?

-You should use JuMP if you have a constrained optimization problem for which you can formulate using the language of mathematical programming, that is:
+You should use JuMP if you have a constrained optimization problem that is formulated using the language of mathematical programming, that is, the problem has:

 • a set of constraints.